Why you need to renew

-Everyone on the Register has to show they’re suitable to register and work in social care by:
+By being registered you show that you’re suitable to work in social care by:

 - being appropriately qualified